Carmakers brace for two tough years in Europe

 Excess production capacity is piling pressure on carmakers' profitability as sales stagnate.
 Total European car sales fell 6.6 percent in the period from January to August.

-Carlos Ghosn, CEO of French carmaker Renault, saw "zero chance" of a government-led restructuring of Europe's auto industry akin to the restructuring in the U.S. in 2009 spurred by the bankruptcies of General Motors Corp and Chrysler Corp.
+Carlos Ghosn, CEO of French carmaker Renault (RENA.PA), saw "zero chance" of a government-led restructuring of Europe's auto industry akin to the restructuring in the U.S. in 2009 spurred by the bankruptcies of General Motors Corp and Chrysler Corp.

 Instead, he suggested it was every carmaker for itself.